3 bullets under $35: Maia Jessi, Pillow Talk Racy, Blush Revive Luscious mini-reviews

 I recommend you purchase a Gaia Eco for $10 instead, unless you’re looking for something more compact.
 The Revive Luscious isn’t shabby for $20 but not surprisingly good either.
 That’s the hardest kind of review to write.

 Other affordable and rumbly bullet vibrators to check out

-These mini-vibrators below more than $35 but under $50.
+These mini-vibrators below cost more than $35 but under $50.
 I think the investment is money well spent for higher quality vibrations!

 - BMS Mini Swan Rose – super rumbly and the closest sub-$50 alternative to the We-Vibe Tango

 - Hot Octopuss Amo – only a little less rumbly, but has options for pinpoint stimulation and a 3-button control panel

 - What makes a bullet rumbly? – I dissected other bullet vibrators to show you what’s inside that counts!